 - 71% of consumers anticipate more frequent discounts

-- 58% seek out free shipping
+- 58% seek out free shipping and returns

 Every day, people encounter numerous impressions with businesses through marketing, advertising, news reports, or word-of-mouth.
 Most of these people are not actively shopping, but they are aware of a variety of options on the market.
 After so much exposure, some brands start to become more familiar than others.
 Until this moment, every impression matters because it will influence their consideration and decision to purchase.